polkadot-fellows/RFCs/text/0135-compressed-blob-prefixes.md

 | `CBLOB_ZSTD_WASM_CODE`   | 82, 188, 83, 118, 70, 219, 142, 7 | Wasm code blob, zstd-compressed        |
 | `CBLOB_ZSTD_PVM_CODE`    | 82, 188, 83, 118, 70, 219, 142, 8 | PolkaVM code blob, zstd-compressed     |

-* Amend [subsection 2.6.2 "Loading the Runtime Code"](https://spec.polkadot.network/chap-state#sect-loading-runtime-code) and make it reference the newly created "Blob Compression" subsection instead of specifying the prefix and the compression method explicitly;
-* Amend [subsection 8.3.2 "Runtime Compression"](https://spec.polkadot.network/chapter-anv#sect-runtime-compression), which currently reads "Not documented yet", and make it describe the actual parachain runtime compression technics, referencing the newly created  "Blob Compression" subsection;
-* In [section 8, "Availability & Validity"](https://spec.polkadot.network/chapter-anv), either in a separate new subsection or in one of the existing ones, introduce a PoV compression concept, linking it to the newly created "Blob Compression" subsection.

-### Proposed code changes

-No runtime code is changed.
+No runtime code changes should be needed to imnplement this proposal.
 Node-side changes are trivial; a PoC already implemented as a part of [SDK PR#6704](https://github.com/paritytech/polkadot-sdk/pull/6704) may be used as an example.

 ### Timeline